hipc-book/hipc-book.github.io/_lectures/4-on-core_parallelism.md

 This approach has the advantage of contiguous storage, but also increases programmer effort, by requiring manual dereferencing.
 The use of C pre-processor macros can tidy up this example considerably.

-There are a number of other approaches to dynamic multidimensional arrays in C/C++ (and you'll notice one is used in the HIPC coursework later in the course!).
+There are a number of other approaches to dynamic multidimensional arrays in C/C++ (and you'll notice one is used in the HIPC assessment later in the course!).

 In HPC applications, locality of access is important, so approaches that keep memory contiguous are likely to outperform any other approach considerably.